Code-Game-Ninja/Email-and-URL-checker/README.md

 - **🧠 AI Content Analysis**: Uses advanced LLMs to analyze text messages, emails, and chats for fraud signals (urgency, fake authority, etc.).
 - **🔞 Content Filtering**: Automatically flags adult and gambling content as "Caution".
 - **📧 Email Reputation Check**: Extracts emails from text and checks their reputation.
 Allows manual email lookup if none are found.
-- **🧩 Browser Extension**: Analyze any text or link directly from your browser with a right-click context menu or popup.
+- **🧩 Browser Extension**:
+  - **Automatic Analysis**: Automatically checks every page you visit for threats and notifies you.
+  - **Popup & Context Menu**: Manual analysis tools for specific text or links.
 - **🔄 Feedback Loop**: Users can provide feedback ("Safe" vs "Threat") to help the system learn and improve.
 - **📊 Risk Scoring**: Clear "SAFE", "CAUTION", or "DANGEROUS" assessment.